 - 1. Students in grades 9 through 12 may take up to ten postsecondary courses. - 2.
 Students may choose to Dual Enroll if they meet the following criteria: - a.
-Students must have earned sufficient credits to be in Grade 12. - b.
-Students must attain qualifying scores on the PSAT, PLAN, ACT, or MME assessments under the standards developed by the MME (English, Math, and Science).
-Social Studies qualification requires 2.5 credits of social studies courses with a cumulative minimum of a 3.5 GPA. - 388.155 Rule 5 (2) The acts do not prohibit a district from supporting any pupil regardless of eligibility under these acts.
+Student must be enrolled in our district. - b.
+Student must be in good standing academically and behaviorally. - c.
+Student needs to meet the GPA minimum for their grade level: - 1.
+Grade 12: 2.50 - 2.
+Grade 11: 2.75 - 3.
+Grade 10: 3.00 - 4.
+Grade 9: 3.25 (winter semester only) - d.
+Student must complete all forms and meet testing requirements of the college they are planning on attending for dual enrollment. - 3.
+388.155 Rule 5 (2) The acts do not prohibit a district from supporting any pupil regardless of eligibility under these acts.
 A district may elect to support college level courses or career preparation courses for any pupil if it is in the best interest of the pupil. - 4.
 Students must be enrolled in both the eligible school (public or private) and eligible postsecondary institution during the local school's regular academic year and must be enrolled in at least one high school class. - 5.
 The college courses cannot be a hobby, craft, or recreation course, or in the subject areas of physical education, theology, divinity, or religious education. - 6.
 School districts are required to pay an amount equal to the prorated percentage of the statewide pupil-weighted average foundation allowance, based on the proportion of the school year that the eligible student attends the eligible postsecondary institution.
 Eligible charges include tuition and mandatory course fees, material fees, and registration fees required by an eligible institution for enrollment in the course.
 Eligible charges do not include transportation or parking costs or activity fees.